radeksulc/ibm-bai-workshop/labs/ai/EVENT-EXPORT-IMPORT.md

 # Export & Import Business Automation Insights events

+This file describes how you can export and import data from/to Elasticsearch using Elasticdump based on Node.js.
+It can be useful for transfering data between environments, backup and restore.

 ## Export BAI events from your elastic search server